-Released as spiritual successor to Demon’s Souls series, Dark Souls has managed to reinvent the RPG genre, focusing on the brutal and unforgiving experience with o room for any mistake.
+Released as a spiritual successor to Demon’s Souls, Dark Souls has reinvented the RPG genre, focusing on the brutal and unforgiving experience with no room for mistake

-Dark Souls (series) takes place in the sprawling world of Lordran - a city filled with countless threats around every corner.
-Scattered round in this city are bonfires, your only friend, serving as the save points.
+Dark Souls takes place in the sprawling world of Lordran - a city with countless threats around every corner.
+Bonfires are your only friend, serving as checkpoints.

-The games like Dark Souls mentioned below emphasize on the unforgiving but engaging combat system and a pretty dark atmosphere.
-If you want a real challenge, take a glance.
+The games like Dark Souls mentioned below emphasize on the unforgiving but engaging combat system.
+If you want a real challenge, take a look.

 From Software, the studio behind Bloodborne, is known for creating some really difficult games.
 Take the Souls series for example – it never forgets to punish you for simplest of mistakes.
-No matter how skilled you are at handling combat, you are going to die, a lot.
-Yes, it’s irritating to die so often at the hands of invading players and burly, ugly monsters, but you will find yourself back for some more action right after taking a whooping.
-This is what has made Dark Souls such a darling to hardcore gamers.
+No matter how skilled you are, death is a certainty.

 Overall, Bloodborne is a masterpiece meant to be uncovered slowly.
-Take your time with this beautiful PS4 exclusive, discovering as many of its secrets as you can and killing all the bosses without taking much of a beating (hopefully).
+Take your time with this beautiful PS4 exclusive.

 Lords Of The Fallen - A game heavily inspired by Dark Souls

 Just how hard is Demon’s Souls?
-Is it harder than Dark Souls series?
+Is it harder than the Dark Souls series?

-That’s pretty difficult to tell without actually playing this game and seeing how unforgiving it is.
-For starters, you can’t pause the game at all.
-That should sum up nearly everything about Demon’s Souls approach to delivering the action.
-You ‘d have to already map your weapons to the d-pad slots as you won’t get any chance to do the same once you are up against the enemies.
-And even that is not enough to come out victorious.
-You will almost always need some luck to get past some of the toughest bosses in Demon’s Souls.
+You can’t pause the game in Demon's Souls.
+That should tell you a lot about Demon’s Souls approach to delivering the pain.
+You will need to map your weapons to the d-pad slots in advance.
+Once you're up against an enemy, you can't change your weapons.
+Being vigilant and skilled is not enough here You will almost always need some luck to get past some of the toughest bosses in Demon’s Souls.

-With its vast scale of world and the option of hundreds of characters to choose as your companion, Dragon’s Dogma often feels like an offline MMO.
-Its style-mixing is reminiscent of games like Dark Souls, Skyrim and Shadow of the Colossus, successfully blending all the good elements of these games while leaving out the fluff.
-The result is an action-RPG with a lot of open-world adventuring and monster-slaying.
+Its combat mechanics will instantly remind you of games like Dark Souls, Skyrim, and Shadow of the Colossus, borrowing the good elements of these games and leaving out the fluff.
+The result is an addicting action-RPG with a lot of open-world adventuring and monster-slaying.

-After the intriguing prologue, the story loses its focus and becomes a bit repetitive.
-But it more than makes up for an unimaginative fiction with its engaging combat system.
-Although you start off by choosing between a fighter, mage or ranger – each having their own skillsets and abilities, you can create hybrid classes, becoming an assassin or a fighter archer.
-It totally depends on which skills you are investing your points on.
-You can be whatever you want to be.
-If you want your mage to be able to shoot arrows, by all means go for it.
+After an intriguing prologue, the story loses its focus and becomes a bit repetitive.
+But it more than makes up for an unimaginative fiction with its engaging and challenging combat.
+Although you start off by choosing between a fighter, mage or ranger, you can create hybrid classes later on.

-To sum it up, Dragon’s Dogma has the polish and scale of a great action RPG game like Dark Souls.
-It's one of those RPGs that suck past everyone’s radar somehow.
-Nevertheless, now is your chance to play it.
+To sum it up, Dragon’s Dogma has the polish and scale of big-budget action RPGs.
+It's a gem of a game nobody talks about.
+If it went under your radar, now is your chance to redeem yourself.

 Part of the reason why I love The Witcher 3 is how easy it makes everything look.
-Unlike some games that scream and beg to notice how clever and amazing they are, The Witcher 3 simply says “ain’t no big thing.
-There is much more to it than you have seen.”
-The Witcher 3 simply refuses to acknowledge the feat it has achieved.
-The developers CD project Red seems more than content to hide its awesome mechanics, letting players explore everything and realize what a gem it really is.
+Unlike some games that scream and beg to notice how clever they are, The Witcher 3 lets you be the judge of its excellence.
+It lets players explore its multi-layered storyline and realize what a gem it really is.

-The Witcher is hands down one of the best RPGs of recent times, taking the crown from Skyrim.
-It’s hard to go back to other RPGs and not compare them from Witcher 3: Wild Hunt.
-If you are looking for some immersive games like Dark Souls that draws you in its game world for hours, The Witcher 3 should be right up your alley.
+The Witcher 3 is hands down one of the best RPGs of recent times.
+It’s hard to go back to other RPGs after finishing this game.
+If you are looking for some immersive games like Dark Souls that draws you in its world for hours, The Witcher 3 should be right up your alley.